 All our coffees are single-estate specialty coffees, hand-roasted daily by our master coffee roaster, Malu, in our artisan micro-roastery in Denmark.

 We are dedicated to keeping our coffee beans fresh at all times, maintaining their aroma and taste!
-Whether you’re a classic espresso lover or filter coffee enthusiast, our high-quality whole beans selection is your one-stop choice!
+Whether you’re a classic espresso lover or filter coffee enthusiast, our high-quality coffee beans selection is your one-stop choice!

 Our Brazilian coffee comes from Minas Gerais region in South-Eastern Brazil, more specifically, the town Carmo de Minas, with a long-standing history in the production of gourmet coffee, since the city consists primarily of coffee farmers.
 ASCARIVE was established in 2008 with the aim of producing gourmet coffee under proper conditions that allow small farmers to increase their income, while recognizing and preserving the quality of the products, ensuring production based on ethical standards, and cherishing the environment.